 Global recovery A global recovery step is executed in response to failures from any step in the script.
 This type of recovery step can be useful for application-wide error messages or alerts.
 Global recovery steps are executed only for steps without a local recovery step.

 Local recovery A local recovery step is executed in response to a failure in a particular step only, and it does not apply to failures in other steps.
 A local recovery step takes precedence over a global recovery step.
+Note that the 1st parameter to pass to the recovery step should be the exact name of the step to which you want to add recovery.

 Element offers the ability to control what happens after a step has been recovered.
 By returning one of these instructions, the test will change its course.